namulang/namu/doc/ref/QUICK-START-kr.md

-foo(useless int...) int = null // 'null' declares that this is abstract method def. likeFptr := foo // foo can be used as a type. likeFptr() // foo is abstrat.
+foo(useless int...) int = null // 'null' declares that this is abstract method def. likeFptr := foo // foo can be used as a type. likeFptr() // foo is abstract.
 Exception occurs.

 likeFptr = getLen // ok to assign. lifeFptr() == 0 // true